wemake-services/meta/_rsdp/creating-merge-requests.md

 ## How to create a merge request

-0. You were assigned with some issue.
+0. You were assigned to some issue.
 You have created a separate branch to work on it
 1. When you are ready to push your changes, you will need to create a remote branch with the same name as your local branch
 2. Push your code to this remote branch
 3. Then you will be able to create a merge request.
 You will see something like: